 Radon is a radioactive gas that comes from the natural breakdown of uranium in soil, rock and water.
 Radon has no smell or taste and cannot be seen.
 It can be found all over the United States, in every state.
 Radon can get into any type of building where there is naturally occurring radon in the ground.
-When buildings have high levels of radon in the air, people can breathe air containing radon which can cause lung cancer.
-Radon is the second leading cause of lung cancer after smoking tobacco.
-Radon is the leading cause of lung cancer in non-smokers.
+When buildings have high levels of radon in the air, people can breathe air containing radon, which can cause lung cancer.
+Radon is the second leading cause of lung cancer after smoking tobacco and the leading cause of lung cancer in non-smokers.

-Most people are exposed to radon primarily in their homes since that is where people spend most of their time.
-Homes can be tested for radon.
-If high levels of radon are detected, there are ways to lower radon levels in a home.
-New homes can be built with radon-resistant features.
-These features can reduce radon entry, and can make it easier and less expensive to lower radon levels if necessary.
+Most people are exposed to radon primarily in their homes, since that is where people spend most of their time.
+Homes can be tested for radon; if high levels of radon are detected, there are ways to lower radon levels in a home.
+New homes can be built with radon-resistant features that can reduce radon entry and make it easier and less expensive to lower radon levels if necessary.

 Radon Vent Fan Manufacturers’ Sales Data (https://www.healthypeople.gov/2020/data-source/homes-with-radon-mitigation-systems)